Chubek/chubek/README.md

 So, there it goes.
 I am a "Software Language Tooling Engineer".

-All the software below has been made without the use of AI.
-I have nothing against using AI agents, I makee "AI Slop" and I list them under all the software I have toiled on.
-Plus, for work, I have to use AI agents, because one moment thinking on ow to solve a problem, is one moment wasted.
+**All the software below has been made without the use of AI**, unless they are in the 'Slop' section.
+I use the Slop Machine at work, just like a Neolithic farmer uses an aurocks to plow the field.
+But the same farmer never uses any bovinery to plow the field for fun.
+Plus, most of these libraries have been written before the plow was discovered!

 ## Notable Work, Categorized by Language (No AI)